Product level Functional Testing of Wi-Fi Interfaces

 Verify the impact on the DUT's state based on different sequences of disassociation and association Test the device under various scenarios to determine if disassociation and association in different sequences result in the DUT arriving in a bad state.
 Ensure that the device remains stable and functional regardless of the order of operations

 There are multiple ways testers can test the above test cases.
-One way is testers can simulate association and disassociation of access point or station by changing the credentials either manually or using some automation tool.
+One way is to simulate association and disassociation of the access point or station by changing credentials manually or using automated performance testing tools.
+Automated performance testing at this stage helps baseline stability metrics that are later referenced during seamless handover testing.

 Wi-Fi Channel Configuration tests